nopde/python-db/README.md

 ```

 ## Contributing
 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's GitHub repository.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.